plasmoapp/pv-docs/docs/server/udp-proxy/index.md

   server {
     listen 2000 udp; # You can use any port.
-You will need this later. proxy_pass 111.1.111.111:1000; # IP of the Voice Chat server on the Main Node }
+You will need this later. proxy_pass 111.1.111.111:1000; # IP of the Voice Chat server on the Main Node

+    # Default proxy_timeout is too big (10 minutes), so it highly recommended to set it to 15s.
+    proxy_timeout 15s;
+  }
   server {
     # If you need to add more servers